CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Introduction

-To establish the association between input latent codes and output subject instances, we propose a lightweight mapping network converting a latent code into a pseudo-word, which is then combined with a concept token to represent a specific instance of the concept.
+To establish the association between input latent codes and output subject instances, we develop a lightweight mapping network that converts a latent code into a pseudo-word, which is then combined with a concept token to represent a specific instance of the concept.
 We then develop a contrastive learning strategy to train the mapping network.
 Instead of relying on subject annotations, the model learns to differentiate latent codes by comparing its own outputs generated from various combinations of prompts and latent codes.
-This self-supervision paradigm enables potential scalability and generalizability while avoiding directly learning from limited data.
+This self-supervised paradigm enables scalability and generalizability while avoiding the need to learn directly from limited data.

 We refer to our generation framework as \textbf{\textit{Contrastive Concept Instantiation (\NAME)}}.
-As illustrated in \Cref{fig:teaser}.
-Given a concept in a prompt referring to a subject (\eg woman), our framework creates an instance of that concept by generating a pseudo-word (\eg [o]) from a latent code associated with an instance.
-Each latent code is uniquely tied to a specific instance and can be utilized for future creations.
+As illustrated in \Cref{fig:teaser}, given a concept in a prompt indicating a subject (\eg woman), the framework creates an instance of that concept by transforming a sampled latent code into a pseudo-word (\eg [o] in the example prompt) that describes the concept.
+Each latent code and its transformed pseudo-word is uniquely tied to a specific instance and can be utilized for future generations.
 Different latent codes yield different instances, showcasing the preserved output diversity.

-We conduct experiments on human images and perform systematic evaluation, including generating portrait photographs and free-form images.
-We achieve favorable subject consistency and prompt fidelity against batch-generated approaches.
-We also demonstrate an early success in extending our approach to multi-subject and general concepts.
-The main contributions of this work are: \begin{itemize} \item To the best of our knowledge, we propose the first subject-consistent generation framework for multiple individual creations without tuning or encoding references. \item We develop a contrastive learning method that avoids learning from limited subject annotation and preserves output quality and diversity. \item We perform extensive evaluations and demonstrate favorable performance against approaches that require time-consuming tuning or batch generation. \end{itemize}
+We conduct experiments on human images and perform systematic evaluations, including generating portrait photographs and free-form images.
+We achieve favorable subject consistency and prompt fidelity compared to batch-generation approaches.
+We also demonstrate early success in extending our approach to multi-subject and general concepts.
+The main contributions of this work are: \begin{itemize} \item To the best of our knowledge, we propose the first subject-consistent generation framework for multiple independent generations without fine-tuning or encoding references. \item We develop a contrastive learning method that avoids reliance on limited subject annotations while preserving output quality and diversity. \item We perform extensive evaluations and demonstrate favorable performance compared to approaches that require time-consuming fine-tuning or batch generation. \end{itemize}